marcosblandim/liferay-ssl/README.md

-# Liferay SSL
+# Wildfly Local HTTPS
-How to setup local HTPPS on a Liferay a Wildfly server
+How to setup local HTPPS on a Wildfly server

 ## Local certification
 - following steps ate a summary of [this article](https://web.dev/how-to-use-local-https/)